cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/electric-potential-energy.md

   - Definition of electric potential energy
   - Conservation of energy with electric potential energy
   - Conversions between electric force, field, potential, and potential energy
+objectives:
+  - Calculate the electric potential energy between two point charges
+  - Calculate the electric potential energy of a system of point charges
+  - Use conservation of energy to convert electric potential energy to kinetic energy
 ---

-## 🎯 Objectives

-* Calculate the electric potential energy between two point charges
-* Calculate the electric potential energy of a system of point charges
-* Use conservation of energy to convert electric potential energy to kinetic energy

 ## 📋 Sequence